NFL Team Grades for Week 3

 Are the Steelers in trouble?
 If they lose Monday night, they will be.

 Pittsburgh is sitting at 0-1-1 and is dealing with a host of issues.
-The defense, ranked 31st in points allowed (31.5 per game) is a disaster, the locker room is in disarray, and the team is now open to trading absent running back Le'Veon Bell, according to ESPN's Adam Schefter.
+The defense, ranked 31st in points allowed (31.5 per game), is a disaster, the locker room is in disarray, and the team is now open to trading absent running back Le'Veon Bell, according to ESPN's Adam Schefter.

 Will Pittsburgh manage to rebound, or will it go into a full-blown spiral?